inwtx/Secure-cell-phone-browsing/README.md

 You can check the parameters out by clicking the down button in the square orange box.<br>
 <br>
 Continuing down the Host connection entry page:<br>
-Set 'Nickname' to anything (or to the same as your above 'username@hostname:port' for clarity).<br>
+Tap on and set 'Nickname' to anything (or to the same as your above 'username@hostname:port' for clarity).<br>
 Set 'Use pubkey authentication' to 'Use any unlocked key'.<br>
 Set 'DEL Key' to 'Delete'.<br>
-Turn on all switches to right.<br>
+Turn on all switches to right ('Start shell session' can be left off).<br>
 Ignore 'Post-login automation'.<br>
 <br>
 Press the plus (+) in the upper right corner of the ConnectBot interface to save.</b><br>